kolenaIO/kolena/docs/metrics/geometry-matching.md

 ---
-description: Choosing the best algorithm to match objects in computer vision tasks
+description: How to algorithmically match objects and bounding boxes in computer vision tasks
 ---

 # Geometry Matching